level09/enferno/README.md

 -----------
 Contributions are welcome!
 Please read our [Contributing Guide](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

+For development, refer to the `.cursorrules` and `.windsurfrules` files.
+These files provide valuable instructions for AI-based IDEs, detailing how Enferno integrates technologies like Jinja and Vue, and ensuring consistency and quality in the codebase.

 License
 -------
 MIT licensed.